LG Refrigerators Review

-Before refrigerators came about, people used to keep food cold by storing it at their mother-in-law’s house for a week.
-We’re only kidding, but refrigeration has come a long way, and nowadays there’s a ton of brands saturating the market.
+Refrigerators have come a long way since their introduction to the family kitchen, and nowadays there’s a ton of brands saturating the market.
 It can be hard to decipher what manufacturer is a ‘mover and shaker’ and which one is a faker.
 One such mover and shaker in the fridge world is LG.
 They make a large range of electronics, including washing machines and dishwashers, and they excel at fridges too, having traditionally been one of the strongest-performing brands in our annual customer reviews.
 Aside from this accolade, what’s in the range of LG’s fridges, and how do they stack up?
 Find out more with Canstar Blue’s review of LG refrigerators.

 What fridges does LG offer?